logo

 Businesses that proactively comply with the DPDP Act can differentiate themselves in the market.
 Data privacy becomes a trust-building tool, attracting privacy-conscious customers and partners.

-Pro Tip: Conduct regular audits of your vendors, data handling processes, and internal systems.
+Conduct regular audits of your vendors, data handling processes, and internal systems.
 Ensure all consent management, storage, and processing practices are fully aligned with DPDP Act requirements to minimize legal and reputational risks.

 Real-World Relevance: The OEM - Vendor Risk Chain and the DPDP Act